Why does ActionAid Australia focus on Women's Rights?

 People living in poverty, particularly women and girls, are often treated as less than human.
 Robbed of their dignity and sense of equality, they often feel they have no rights.

-We focus on the poorest and most vulnerable.
+- We focus on the most vulnerable.
 In practice, this is always women and girls.
 Women in poverty.
 Women who face discrimination.
 Women whose voices are ignored.

 We listen to what women really want and need.
 We help communities take action together to hold their governments to account, and we give local organisations our support where they need it.
 Together, we’re making a lasting difference.